deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 The Defenders were no less deadly, but their deadliness was more methodical.
 Laying sensors and mines behind them, carrying spare ammo for the Aggressors, watching the Aggressors' backs, disarming traps and overcoming engineering and technical challenges.
 When the team had to climb "up" a long hallway that had had its gravity rotated by ninety degrees, the Defenders were the ones who deployed the ropes.

 There were firefights against an entrenched squad of simulated Chehnasho troops, easily brushed aside.
 There was a desperate battle against a pack of flying blades, one of which only *narrowly* failed to "kill" Firth.
 There was a holographic Vulza—Price dodged a snap of its jaws, wrapped his arms around its snout and held on while Blaczynski bayoneted it in the eye.
-It took nearly twenty minutes for Vandenberg and Akiyama to disarm a particularly nasty electrical discharge trap, while the rest of the men dug in and warded off probing attacks by an increasingly desperate Hierarchy force…
+It took nearly twenty minutes for Vandenberg and Akiyama to disarm a particularly nasty electrical discharge trap, while the rest of the men dug in and warded off probing attacks by an increasingly desperate Hierarchy force...

 Which turned out to be a distraction.
 No sooner was the trap disarmed and the squad retreating into the room than a gunship—an illusion, projected on the huge "window" that ran the length of the room – decloaked and began to fire indiscriminately through the glass.
 A quick jerk of the gravity approximated the room decompressing.
 They all grabbed handholds and so none of them were "spaced" by the simulated blowout, but *finally*, three of the lads were forced to obey the rules of the simulation and lie down inactive as their MILES systems reported incapacitating hits.